[Bond Investment Guide] How to Buy Bonds in Hong Kong?

 10–30 years

-· At maturity, it will be paid to the holder at the bill price along with the interest in the last installment.
+·Upon maturity, the principal amount will be paid to the holder together with the final interest payment.

 10–20 years